ChetanXpro/Full-stack/README.md

 - Upload and update avatar images
 - Data cache in backend so that backend can server some frequently visited routes values faster.

+## Getting Started

+To run TaskMate locally, you will need to set up both the frontend and backend.
+Follow the instructions in the respective directories:

+- [Frontend Setup](./client/README.md): Setup instructions for the frontend.
+- [Backend Setup](./server/README.md): Setup instructions for the backend.

 ## Assumptions and Design Decisions

 During the development of TaskMate, the following assumptions and design decisions were made: